About Approved Housing

 Outside the home, the apartment represents the most natural and effective place for you to practice living according to the teachings of the Savior.
 Student Living encompasses three guiding principles: love, shared responsibility, and mutual respect.
 Your love for God and your genuine efforts to love and respect roommates, take responsibility for the culture within your apartment and throughout the complex, and honor the commitments and covenants you have made while helping others do the same will contribute to a spirit of unity, accountability, and integrity in your apartment.
 Student Living at BYU-Idaho is, in essence, a pattern for gospel-centered living representative of Zion.

-Each apartment has a kitchen, living room, and bathroom.
-Hallway closets provide extra storage.
-Cooking style apartments include two bedrooms (four roommates) and are furnished with lofted or bunked beds, a desk, chair and dresser per student.
-Kitchens are furnished with a microwave, oven, dishwasher, refrigerator, disposals and a kitchen table with four chairs.
+Each apartment has a kitchen, living room, and bathrooms.
+Furnishings include a bed, desk, chair with casters, and bedroom closet per student.
+Kitchens are furnished with a microwave, oven, dishwasher, two refrigerators, and disposal.
 Students provide their own dishes and cooking utensils.
-Apartments include a furnished living room space with two couches.
-Main lounges include televisions and a large gathering space.
+Apartments include a washer and dryer and a furnished living room space with two couches, TV, TV console, end table, and coffee table.
+There are 24 common spaces throughout the property which include music rooms, open and closed studies, large gathering spaces, lobbies, and lounges.